 Luxottica Group (Italy)

 Luxottica is the world's biggest manufacturer and retailer of eyewear, managing an extensive portfolio of prestigious brands, mostly added through acquisition.
 The group's best-known owned brand is Ray-Ban (acquired in 1999), supported by Oakley (acquired 2007), Persol, Oliver Peoples, Alain Mikli and others.
 It also has the license to produce eyewear for many of the world's most fashionable designers including Giorgio Armani, Bulgari, Burberry, Chanel, Coach, Dolce&Gabbana, Ralph Lauren, Prada and Paul Smith.
 Its retail network covers some 7,200 outlets worldwide, under banners including Sunglass Hut (acquired 2001), David Clulow, Sears Optical and Target Optical, as well as prescription contact lens specialists LensCrafters (acquired 1995) and Pearle Vision.
-Revenues in 2015 hit a record E8.8bn, despite continuing friction between the management team and controlling shareholder Leonardo del Vecchio, now in his 80s, who has reasserted his influence over the business after more than a decade of only minimal involvement.
+Revenues in 2016 hit a new record of E9.1bn, over half of that total from the US.
+In 2015, controlling shareholder Leonardo del Vecchio, now in his 80s, reasserted his influence over the business after more than a decade of only minimal involvement.
 That led to the resignation of several executives over the years including several successive CEOs.
-Following the departure of Andrea Guerra in Sept 2014, Del Vecchio appointed Massimo Vian and Adil Mehboob-Khan as joint CEOs of the group; Khan too departed abruptly just over a year later, leaving Vian as sole CEO.
-Now Italy's second richest man, Del Vecchio started the company in 1961 as a contract manufacturer, before launching his own Luxottica prescription glasses brand a decade later.
+Massimo Vian is now CEO with Del Vecchio as excecutive chairman.
+In 2017, del Vecchio agreed to merge Luxottica with French rival Essilor to create a new global eyewear giant.
+Now Italy's second richest man, he started the company in 1961 as a contract manufacturer, before launching his own Luxottica prescription glasses brand a decade later.
 The group expanded steadily through the acquisition of distributors or rival manufacturers.
 Adbrands doesn't profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.

 Which agencies handle advertising for Luxottica?
 Find out more from the Account Assignments database